+!!! figures may not be matching!!

 Afera 5013 (GTF 6001) Test Method

 Shear Adhesion Failure Temperature (SAFT) of Adhesive Tapes

 1. Scope

 1.1 This procedure will help determine the ability of an adhesive tape to remain adhered under a constant load applied parallel to the surface of the tape and substrate during a constantly increasing temperature.
 Shear adhesion (shear resistance) is the ability of a tape to resist static forces applied in the same plane as the backing.